coreinfrastructure/best-practices-badge/doc/security.md

 4. *Redirection and Files.*
-   The application uses relatively few redirects; those that do involve the "id", which only works if it can find the value corresponding to the id first (which is a whitelist).
+   The application uses relatively few redirects; those that do involve the "id", which only works if it can find the value corresponding to the id first (which is an allowlist).
    File uploads aren't directly supported; the application does temporarily load some files (as part of autofill), but those filenames and contents are not directly made available to any other user